ambrop72/aprinter/README.md

 Some degree of runtime configurability is implemented.
 This is in the form of named configuration values, as defined in the main file.

-Boards where runtime configuration is enabled: RADDS, RAMPS-FD, RAMPS, 4pi, Teensy 3.
+Boards where runtime configuration is enabled: RADDS, RAMPS-FD, RAMPS, Melzi, 4pi, Teensy 3.
-Boards where configuration save/load is also supported: RADDS, RAMPS-FD, RAMPS, 4pi (uses flash which is erased by programming).

 Board-specific notes:

-  * RAMPS-FD: Needs I2C EEPROM, not present on old boards.
+  * RAMPS-FD: I2C EEPROM is used for storage, which is not present on old boards.
   * RAMPS: Due to lack of RAM, some configuration options are not configurable at runtime.
   * 4pi: The internal flash is used for storage, which gets erased every time the device is programmed.
-  * Teensy 3: The chip has EEPROM but the driver is not yet written.

 Runtime configuration commands: